The Sean Ellis 40% Test: The Ultimate Guide

 The Bottom Line

-The Sean Ellis 40% test is the most practical, validated tool for measuring product-market fit.
-One question, one number, and a segmentation strategy that reveals whether your product truly matters to your users.
+The Sean Ellis test is the most practical single question for measuring whether a market needs your product.
+One question, one number, and a segmentation habit that shows you who it matters to.

-And remember: 40% isn't the finish line — it's the starting point.
-The real work is understanding why some users love you, why others are on the fence, and what you can do about it.
+One reading is a state, not a baseline.
+The real work is understanding why some users would miss you, why others would not, and what you intend to do about it.